Semiconductor device fabrication: Packaging

-Plastic or ceramic packaging involves mounting the die, connecting the die pads to the pins on the package, and sealing the die.
+After the dies are tested for functionality and binned, they are packaged.
+Plastic or ceramic packaging involves mounting the die, connecting the die/bond pads to the pins on the package, and sealing the die.
 Tiny bondwires are used to connect the pads to the pins.
 In the 'old days' (1970s), wires were attached by hand, but now specialized machines perform the task.
 Traditionally, these wires have been composed of gold, leading to a lead frame (pronounced "leed frame") of solder-plated copper; lead is poisonous, so lead-free "lead frames" are now mandated by RoHS.
+Traditionally the bond pads are located on the edges of the die, however, Flip-chip packaging can be used to place bond pads across the entire surface of the die.

 Chip scale package (CSP) is another packaging technology.
 A plastic dual in-line package, like most packages, is many times larger than the actual die hidden inside, whereas CSP chips are nearly the size of the die; a CSP can be constructed for each die before the wafer is diced.

 The packaged chips are retested to ensure that they were not damaged during packaging and that the die-to-pin interconnect operation was performed correctly.
 A laser then etches the chip's name and numbers on the package.
+The steps involving testing and packaging of dies, followed by final testing of finished, packaged chips, are called the back end, post-fab, ATMP (Assembly, Test, Marking, and Packaging) or ATP (Assembly, Test and Packaging) of semiconductor manufacturing, and may be carried out by OSAT (OutSourced Assembly and Test) companies which are separate from semiconductor foundries.
+A foundry is a company or fab performing manufacturing processes such as photolithography and etching that are part of the front end of semiconductor manufacturing.